duneanalytics/docs/docs/api/api-reference/latest_results.md

 Here's how to get the latest results of a query, regardless of the job id/run.

+!!!warning "API Executions != APP Executions"
+    The only way to get query results from the Dune API is to execute a query using the Dune API.
+Results from API executions are not currently reflected on Dune’s website (and vice versa).
+This will soon be corrected to be interchangeable.

 ## Example Request

 `query_id` is the id of the query you are trying to pull results from.
 It must either be public or a query you have ownership of.